 “And when you realize that [the adults] activities are shabby, that their vocations are petrified and no longer connected with life, why not then continue to look upon it all as a child would, as if you were looking at something unfamiliar, out of the depths of your own solitude, which is itself work and status and vocation?
 Why should you want to give up a child’s wise not-understanding in exchange for defensiveness and scorn….”

-It can take a long time to trust that this wise not- understanding or being-like-a-child can be a way out of torment and conflict and all kinds of suffering.
-But it is.
-Coming back to the breath and the sensation of being in a body is a way of becoming free of the punishing repetition of our thinking and the complexes that come with the thinking.
+It can take a long time to trust this wise not- understanding or being-like-a-child.
+Can something so simple really be a way out of torment and conflict and all kinds of suffering?
+But it is true.
+Coming back to the breath and the sensation of being in a body is a way of becoming free of the punishing repetition of our thinking and the horrible illusion of our separation from each other and the rest of life.
 Jesus taught his followers to be like children.
 The Buddha based his enlightenment on a memory from childhood: sitting under a rose apple tree, open and at peace with the world around him.
 Jesus and Buddha were not telling us to regress.
-They were teaching us to surrender the barren known world for a new life.
-We can practice this one moment at a time.
+They were teaching us to surrender the barren known world for a new and unknown life.
+This new world is being offered to us as a gift one moment at a time.

 “When it’s over, I want to say: all my life I was a bride married to amazement.
 I was the bridegroom, taking the world into my arms.” – Mary Oliver